- About Progeria

-Say Hello to Nihal from Mumbai, India.
-Nihal is big science fan who also loves to paint.
-You can see some of his wonderful artwork on his Facebook page, TEAM NIHAL and on his Twitter.
-One of Nihal’s greatest dreams was to ride in a Lamborghini-a dream that came true early in 2015 at Lamborghini Mumbai, who surprised Nihal for his 14th birthday.
-Nihal had his first visit to Boston in December, 2014 to begin his participation in the Progeria Funded Clinical Trial Extension/Expansion.
-His father, Srinivas, shared his thoughts on enrolling in the Progeria clinical trial: “Flying out to Boston from Mumbai!
-Can’t thank enough my dearest friends, beloved family, and all from PRF for making this possible!”
-Nihal is a pivotal figure in the recently launched #Finding60inIndia, part of PRF’s Find the Other 150 Campaign in partnership with India’s MediaMedic Communications.
+Nihal, from Mumbai, India, passed away in 2016 at the age of 15.
+Nihal was a big science fan who also loved to paint.
+You can see some of his wonderful artwork on his Facebook page, TEAM NIHAL and on his Twitter, both still active by his Dad, Srinivas.
+One of Nihal’s greatest dreams was to ride in a Lamborghini – a dream that came true early in 2015 at Lamborghini Mumbai, who surprised Nihal for his 14th birthday.
+Nihal was a pivotal figure in the campaign #Finding60inIndia, part of PRF’s Find the Other 150 Campaign in partnership with India’s MediaMedic Communications.
 It is estimated there are 60 children in India who we are looking to identify and connect with so that they can get the unique help they need, including participation in the PRF-funded clinical drug trials.
 Watch this video featuring Nihal for more information.